 Community Engagement Guidelines for Mining and Mineral Exploration

-The Community Engagement Guidelines for Mining and Mineral Exploration in Victoria provide assistance to the minerals industry about the requirements for community engagement under the Mineral Resources (Sustainable Development) Act 1990 and the Mineral Resources (Sustainable Development) (Mineral Industries) Interim Regulations 2018.
+The Community Engagement Guidelines for Mining and Mineral Exploration in Victoria provide assistance to the minerals industry about the requirements for community engagement under the Mineral Resources (Sustainable Development) Act 1990 and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019.

 Who are these guidelines for?

 If you have a mineral exploration, prospecting, retention or mining licence in Victoria, then these guidelines are for you.
 They have been developed to provide practical advice on the duty to consult, community engagement plans and models of community engagement.

 These guidelines also outline the Department of Jobs, Precincts and Regions' (the department) expectations of community engagement in the minerals sector.
 The information provided in these guidelines is of a general nature, not specific to any region in Victoria.
 It is linked with the requirements of the Mineral Resources (Sustainable Development) Act 1990 (the Act) and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 (the Regulations).
 The Act and the Regulations are administered by the department's Earth Resources Regulation Branch.